Huawei-HiQ/hiq-deployment/aur/README.md

 This repository contains the code necessary to build packages for ArchLinux/Manjaro (and particularly AUR).

+## Huawei-HiQ on AUR

+All the Huawei-HiQ packages can be found on AUR: https://aur.archlinux.org/packages/

 ## Environment setup

 Make sure that you have all the basic dependencies instaslled on your system